LLNL/sundials/doc/arkode/guide/source/Introduction.rst

   penultimate iteration.
 Now it will exit with the step size calculated on the final iteration.

-ARKode's dense output infrastructure has been improved to support higher-degree Hermite polynomial interpolants (up to degree 5) over the last successful time step.
+ARKODE's dense output infrastructure has been improved to support higher-degree Hermite polynomial interpolants (up to degree 5) over the last successful time step.

-ARKode's previous direct and iterative linear solver interfaces, ARKDLS and ARKSPILS, have been merged into a single unified linear solver interface, ARKLS, to support any valid SUNLINSOL module.
+ARKODE's previous direct and iterative linear solver interfaces, ARKDLS and ARKSPILS, have been merged into a single unified linear solver interface, ARKLS, to support any valid SUNLINSOL module.
 This includes ``DIRECT`` and ``ITERATIVE`` types as well as the new ``MATRIX_ITERATIVE`` type.
-Details regarding how ARKLS utilizes linear solvers of each type as well as discussion regarding intended use cases for user-supplied SUNLinSol implementations are included in the chapter :ref:`SUNLinSol`.
-All ARKode examples programs and the standalone linear solver examples have been updated to use the unified linear solver interface.
+Details regarding how ARKLS utilizes linear solvers of each type as well as discussion regarding intended use cases for user-supplied SUNLinSol implementations are included in the chapter :numref:`SUNLinSol`.
+All ARKODE examples programs and the standalone linear solver examples have been updated to use the unified linear solver interface.